Healthy and Sustainable Pre School Scheme

 Part of the Welsh Government Healthy Schools Scheme initiative

-The scheme is aimed at all childcare provision, including playgroups, Cylchoedd Meithrin, day nurseries, after school clubs and childminders.
+The scheme is aimed at all childcare provision, including playgroups, Cylchoedd Meithrin, day nurseries, out of school clubs and childminders, and acknowledges childcare settings as valuable contributors to children’s health and well-being.

 • Nutrition and oral health